Please ensure Javascript is enabled for purposes of website accessibility

 Captive insurers

-The SPC was first used in the Cayman Islands by captive insurers, and it continues to be a popular structure as it allows an insurer to add additional participants in a reinsurance programme without risk of cross liability.
+The SPC vehicle was first used in the Cayman Islands by captive insurers, and it continues to be a popular structure as it allows an insurer to add additional participants in a reinsurance programme without risk of cross liability.

-It is a significant benefit to participants in a 'rent-a-captive' programme whereby those wishing to organise their own insurance or reinsurance can become shareholders in a Portfolio of an existing SPC, managed by an experienced insurance manager.
+It is a significant benefit to participants in a "rent-a-captive" programme whereby those wishing to organise their own insurance or reinsurance can become shareholders in a Portfolio of an existing SPC, managed by an experienced insurance manager.
 There are savings in time and cost in creating a new Portfolio as opposed to creating a new company or limiting recourse contractually.
 The participants in a captive programme contribute premiums to the Portfolio through which their business is placed and are entitled to distributions solely from that Portfolio.
 On completion of a particular programme, the relevant Portfolio is wound up and the shares issued by that Portfolio held by the participant are redeemed and cancelled.

-Cayman exempted companies are widely used as bankruptcy-remote vehicles in structured-finance and capital-markets transactions.
-The SPC structure allows a single company to act as multi-issuer structured-finance vehicle, and the legal structure of an SPC is recognised by the leading rating agencies as meeting the legal criteria required of a bankruptcy-remote special-purpose company.
+Cayman exempted companies are widely used as bankruptcy remote vehicles in structured finance and capital markets transactions.
+The SPC structure allows a single company to act as multi-issuer structured finance vehicle, and the legal structure of an SPC is recognised by the leading rating agencies as meeting the legal criteria required of a bankruptcy-remote special purpose company.

 About Ogier